 ROCKET KIDS - STEAM POWERED CREATIVITY AND LITERACY

-To help us get out to tell communities about STEAM Co. and give them a taste of what we do and the chance to find out more, we are now taking our half day 'Rocket Kids' sampler session to schools across the UK.
+To help us get out to tell communities about STEAM Co. and give them a taste of what we do we are now taking our half day 'Rocket Kids' sampler session to schools and festivals across the UK.

-It's based on an amazing book we came across and brings creativity and literacy together to inspire children and connect communities.
+It's based on an amazing book called 'Rocket Boys' we came across via a volunteer in an Oxfam bookshop and brings creativity and literacy together to inspire children and connect communities.

-"I became a teacher to TRY TO MAKE children make that noise"
+"I became a teacher to try to make children make that noise.
+Brilliant"

-Vic Goddard, Headteacher Passmores and str 'Educating Essex'
+Vic Goddard, Headteacher Passmores School and star of 'Educating Essex'

 Dean Marshall, Head Teacher